semojs/semo/docs/en/guide/config/README.md

-# Configuration
+# Configuration Management

-`Configuration` is one of the core concept of `Semo`, we can use many ways to interfere `Semo` behavior, then influence core or plugins.
+A core concept of `Semo` is configuration.
+We can intervene in the configuration of `Semo` in multiple ways to influence the behavior of both the core and plugins.

-## Global configuration
+## Global Configuration

-There is a global `Semo` directory in system home directory, and there is a global `Semo` configration, located at `~/.semo/.semorc.yml`
+There is a global `Semo` directory in the home directory, containing a configuration file that will take effect globally under the current account, located at `~/.semo/.semorc.yml`.

-This global `Semo` configration can set default value for commands, then you don't need to provide commands options each time you running commands.
-So comparing with normal CLI commands, you can change commands default value, for example:
+This global configuration can adjust default values for some commands, allowing options to be omitted when using commands each time, for example:

 ```yml
 $plugin: